Service Area: Archaeology Department

 - Excellent computer skills for transferring basic digitized map data to reports.

-- Experience driving 4x4 trucks.
+- Experience driving 4x4 /off-road vehicles.

-- Class 5 Driver’s License.
+- Class 5 Driver’s License and a clean driver’s abstract.

 - Excellent written and oral communication, and interpersonal skills.